Ezequiel Tovar Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces the league.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The Twins have a 3.87 team ERA that ranks sixth across all league pitching staffs.
+- The Twins have the sixth-ranked team ERA among all league pitching staffs (3.88).

 © 2023 Data Skrive.
 All rights reserved.